SURAT THANI, THAILAND – “This will be your last day of speaking. Tomorrow morning we will enter into silence for the next ten days.”

 1. We’re addicted to distractions.

-The registration process at the monastery involved handing over all of our electronic devices and books.
+Staying at a Buddhist Monastery involved handing over all of our electronic devices and books.
 The monastery has a strict zero-technology policy and also asks that you commit to ten days without reading, writing, intensive exercise, listening to music, dancing, singing, texting, etc.

 The extensive list reminded me of how many ways we can engage in distraction on a daily basis.
 After being stripped of these commonplace activities we were simply left with ourselves.